graggac/graggac-documentation/README.md

 - **Persuade**: Related to Charisma.
 Persuade dialogue options use friendly coercion to press for sensitive information or avoid conflict.
 Higher skill allows for more extreme requests.
 Only available to the main player-created character.

 - **Repair**: Related to Intelligence.
-Used with disposable partst o fix disabled droids.
+Used with disposable parts to fix disabled droids.
 More difficult repair jobs require more parts.
 This skill reduces the number of parts required by 1 for every 4 points total.
 Also modifies vitality points recovered when used by party member droids to repair combat damage.

 - **Security**: Related to Wisdom.
-Used to open electronic locks.Appears as an option on targeted locked objects.
+Used to open electronic locks.
+Appears as an option on targeted locked objects.
 Security spikes in Inventory will also appear as a default option and add to the skill if selected.
 Only available if the character has paid points into the skill.
 Cannot be used untrained.

 - **Treat Injury**: Related to Wisdom.
 This skill is added to the vitality points healed by medpacs.
-Higher quality packsapply multipliers to further increase the amount healed.
+Higher quality packs apply multipliers to further increase the amount healed.

 ------------------------------------------------------------------------------------------------------------------------

-# Feats
+## Feats

 There are many different feats for many different things within the game.
 Feats are primarily combat-focused abilities that allow a character to use specific weapons, armor or items.
 They can also grant special attacks or give bonuses to skills and abilities.
 Characters are given certain feats during character creation, depending on class.
 As characters increase in level, they will gain new feats.
 The following lists the basic Feat Progression Trees available to all characters throughout the game.
 To select a feat, highlight it by clicking on its icon and then left-click the ADD FEAT button.